Oops... You've Been Phished!

 Please do not share this information with your peers until after the phishing awareness campaign has finished.

-A phishing attack is a method cyber-criminals use to attempt to access municipal passwords, accounts, and data.
+A phishing attack is a method cyber-criminals use to attempt to access passwords, accounts, and data.
 Clicking on a link or opening an attachment in a phishing email can expose the network to harm.

 Next time, ask yourself: